-We are pleased to announce the opening of kurimanzutto new york—a new project space at 22 East 65th Street, New York City, launching in May 2018.
+kurimanzutto new york—a project space at 22 East 65th Street, New York City, opened to the public on May 2018.

 The opening of this project space in New York marks an essential development for our growing family of artists as a meeting point for their ideas.
 New York has always been close to us since the nineties when we were approached by Gabriel Orozco with the idea to open kurimanzutto in Mexico City.
 However, New York remained an important part of the conversations we engaged with through the years.
 With this new project we seek to establish even stronger connections to artists, institutions, and art professionals who have accompanied us across our evolution.
 It is a way to maintain and confirm our commitment to the development of the artistic current that lives and breathes in the city.